-• Cyber threats and the cost of upgrading communication infrastructure for protection and security enhancements
+- Cyber threats and the cost of upgrading communication infrastructure for protection and security enhancements - Climate change impacts on health, environment, infrastructure (flooding, wildfires, etc.)

 Where We Are What measurements can we use to track progress?
 Where do we want to be in 5 years?
-2026 Targets 311 (2021) New Annual Natural Gas Service Lines - Number of homes being converted + new homes with natural gas connections 500 (annual) \$5,292 (2018) Annual Household Cost - Total annual energy cost per household - This amount is 1.3 times the Alaska average, 2.3 times the national average, and 33% higher than Anchorage \$3,500 (1/3 reduction) 15.3% (2022) Renewables - Percentage of Railbelt energy that comes from renewable sources - total renewable energy generation for GVEA alone is 10.4% 25% (2030)
+2027 Targets 311 (2021) New Annual Natural Gas Service Lines - Number of homes being converted + new homes with natural gas connections 500 (annual) \$5,292 (2018) Annual Household Cost - Total annual energy cost per household - This 2018 amount is 1.3 times the Alaska average, 2.3 times the national average, and 33% higher than Anchorage in 2018 \$3,500 (1/3 reduction) 15.3% (2022) Renewables - Percentage of Railbelt energy that comes from renewable sources - total renewable energy generation for GVEA alone is 10.4% 25% (2030)

-Sources: Natural gas connections from the Interior Energy Project; annual energy costs from the 2018 Alaska Housing Finance Corporation (AHFC) Statewide Housing Assessment; renewable percentage provided by GVEA
+Sources: Natural gas connections from the Interior Energy Project; annual energy costs from the 2018 Alaska Housing Finance Corporation (AHFC) Statewide Housing Assessment; renewable percentage provided by GVEA fuel itself, but also the cost of operations and maintenance to use that fuel, and costs on the environment."

-"The cost of energy isn't just about the cost of the fuel itself, but also the cost of operations and maintenance to use that fuel, and costs on the environment."
+"The cost of energy isn't just about the cost of the